Brownells AR-15 Wrench Review

-Admittedly, I laughed at, and mocked him for his ineptitude initially, secure in my superior gun-building abilities.
-But once he showed up at my place with ultra-cruddy receiver in band-aid-covered hands, I grew nervous.
+Admittedly, I laughed at and mocked him for his ineptitude initially, feeling secure in my superior gun-building abilities.
+But once he showed up at my place with the ultra-cruddy receiver in band-aid-covered hands, I grew nervous.
 So we headed out to my shop, and tossed the stubborn thing into a receiver block, tightly secured in a vice, and removed the gas tube.

 With everything in place, I managed to rotate the wrench roughly 15 degrees before I heard a pop, and my cheater bar slammed into the garage floor.
 My initial delight at having broken the barrel free was replaced with confusion after having sheared off two pins from my armorer’s wrench.

 While the exact words escape me, I believe I muttered something profound like, “Huh?”.

 Sure, it’s common sense that any tool can break, but having never seen one destroyed, I was kind of impressed.
 Undeterred, I decided to buy a new one and try again.

 I navigated to the Brownells website to see if they had any deals on wrenches, and that’s when I learned something new — that they make their own AR-15 armorer’s wrench.

 The wrench retailed for nearly $60, so I was a little skeptical — how much better could it be than the old wrench I bought years ago, for around $20?